-Trust in traditional offline ad formats is still strong
+Trust in traditional offline ad formats is still strong—especially among Millennials

-Brussels – 30 September 2015 – The most credible form of advertising comes straight from the people we know and trust.
-Seventy-four percent of online respondents in Belgium say they trust the recommendations of friends and family, according to the Nielsen Global Trust in Advertising Report released today.
-This level increased two percentage points from 2013 (72%).
+New York – Sept.
+28, 2015 – The most credible form of advertising comes straight from the people we know and trust.
+Eighty-three percent of online respondents in 60 countries say they trust the recommendations of friends and family, according to the Nielsen Global Trust in Advertising Report released today.
+This level declined one percentage point from 2013 (84% in 58 countries).

 While there isn’t one simple rule for maximizing advertising effectiveness in a saturated market, understanding how consumers feel about the ads served on the various media platforms they use every day is a good place to start.